felixnext/stock_trend_analysis/readme.md

 #### Recommender

-The recommender
+The recommender is based on NLP parsing of user queries to identify relevant stocks and using the prediction system to rank the stocks.
+The system can be tested through streamlit by running: `streamlit run notebooks/09-1_project-report.py`

 ## Dependencies

 I am using the following packages for the system:

-* Apache Spark
 * [sklearn-recommender](https://github.com/felixnext/sklearn-recommender) (*note: written for this project, but decoupled into a separate repository*)
-* DS Python Toolstack (Pandas, Numpy, Sklearn, Plotly, Seaborn, sqlalchemy, etc.)
+* DS Python Toolstack (Pandas, Numpy, Sklearn, Seaborn, Matplotlib, etc.)
 * TensorFlow

 ## Future Work

+* Integration of Spark to handle online learning and real-time data processing (continuous prediction)
 * Create Recommenders for different time frames
 * Integrate multiple higher order features
 * Create additional higher order features (e.g. RNN predictions)
 * Integrate Rule Based approaches (e.g. implement Ben Graham Strategies)
 * Implement better error handling for `financialmodelingprep`
+* Balance Dataset for prediction
+* Test additional NLP approaches (LSTM embeddings through character prediction)
+* Bayesian Networks to measure confidence in stock predictions

 ## License